Bessawy/E-commerce-Project/README.md

 - Sort products by price and title.
 - Update/delete products.
 - User login/logout and register.
+- Update User profile.
 - Add product to cart and remove product from cart.
 - Includes feature to switch between dark/light themes.
 - Testing unit for the reducers.
+- Responsive for small display (designed for both laptop and mobile display (400 x 600)).

 ## Website Pages